zhongjiahui/otp/README_EN.md

 ## Introduction

-The OTP SDK we currently provide supports TOTP (time-based one-time cryptography algorithm) for OTP authentication mode scenarios in multi-factor authentication (MFA).
+The OTP SDK currently provide supports TOTP (time-based one-time cryptography algorithm) for OTP authentication mode scenarios in multi-factor authentication (MFA).
 Through the SDK, you can quickly generate the OTP verification code, and provide the ability to add, delete, modify and check.

 ## Data format